Nikola founder was a 'con man,' U.S. prosecutor tells jurors

 By Jody Godoy

-"Trevor Milton is a con man," Estes told the jury.
+"Trevor Milton is a con man," Estes said.
 "His lies may have been on social media, but his was an old-fashioned fraud."

-Milton's attorneys have said he believed in his vision for the company and that prosecutors distorted his statements about Nikola's plans to shake up the automotive industry.

-Prosecutors said Milton made false statements about Nikola's progress on developing its technology as the company joined the mounting number of tech and electric vehicle companies going public through special purpose acquisition vehicles, or SPACs.
+Prosecutors during the trial said Milton made false statements about Nikola's progress on developing its technology as the company joined the mounting number of tech and electric vehicle companies going public through special purpose acquisition vehicles, or SPACs.

 The case is U.S. v.
 Milton, U.S. District Court, Southern District of New York, No. 1:21-cr-00478.